After Yahoo data hack, here are 15 tips to protect yourself

 So here are steps you should consider taking ASAP:

-1. Assume that anything that was in your Yahoo email account could be in the hands of bad guys, including passwords to other web sites and accounts.
+1. Assume that anything in your Yahoo email account could be in the hands of bad guys, including passwords to other websites and accounts.

-2. Make sure all of your passwords on all of your accounts — especially on any other email account or financial account — are solid and are not the same one you used on any of your Yahoo accounts.
+2. Make sure all your passwords on all your accounts — especially on any other email account or financial account — are solid and are not the same ones you used on any of your Yahoo accounts.

-3. If you used the same “secret questions” on your Yahoo account and any other account that you have, start changing them.
-Favourite movie of all time?
+3. If you used the same “secret questions” on your Yahoo account and any other account, start changing them.
+What is your favorite movie of all time?
 Pet’s name?
-The middle name of your youngest sibling?
+What is the middle name of your youngest sibling?
 Change them all.

-And on that note, don’t use secret questions that other people know the answers to.
+And on that note, don’t use secret questions other people know the answers to.
 There are lots of people who know your high school mascot.
-It’s probably easy to figure out from your Facebook page or among anyone you knew in high school.
+It’s probably easy to figure out from your Facebook page or anyone you knew in high school.
 Don’t use the name of the street you lived on as a child.
 Or your pet’s name.
-Tonnes of people know the name of your dog, cat, or guinea pig.
+Many people see the name of your dog, cat, or guinea pig.

 READ MORE :

-4. Further, when you’re asked by a bank or a credit card company or any entity to provide something like your mother’s maiden name, don’t provide the true answer.
+4. Further, when you’re asked by a bank, credit card company, or any entity to provide something like your mother’s maiden name, don’t provide the true answer.
 Your mother’s maiden name is easy to find.
-When I’m asked for my mother’s maiden name, I give them a fabricated last name.
-The trick is, you gotta remember it since it’s not true.
+When asked for my mother’s maiden name, I gave them a fabricated last name.
+The trick is you have to remember it since it’s not true.

-5. Watch out for suspicious emails or phone calls that try to trick you into disclosing personal information, based on already having some information about you that may have been extracted from your Yahoo account.
+5. Watch out for suspicious emails or phone calls that trick you into disclosing personal information based on already having some information about you that may have been extracted from your Yahoo account.

-With a data breach of this scale, many of us will receive emails and calls that claim to be from Yahoo and asking us to click on links or fill out forms or provide even more personal information.
+With a data breach of this scale, many of us will receive emails and calls that claim to be from Yahoo asking us to click on links, fill out forms, or provide even more personal information.

 7. This same warning applies to anyone who calls you and claims to be from Microsoft or Apple support and says you have a problem with your computer and the caller needs access to your computer to fix it.
 Just don’t.
 Ever.
 Just hang up without saying bye.

 8. Be more cautious about anything you post on social media — Facebook, Twitter, Instagram, etc. You can provide thieves with a lot of information without meaning to.
-This is especially troubling if you post the name of your best friend and photos of your dog online and then use that information as the answers for security questions for bank accounts.
+This is especially troubling if you post the name of your best friend and photos of your dog online and then use that information to answer security questions for bank accounts.

 And remember that even if your social media accounts are accessible only to friends or family, the information is still on some company’s database and can be accessed or sold.